madmurphy/libconfini/MANUAL.md

   ECMAScript
   `section_name.replace(/\.*\s*$|(?:\s*(\.))+\s*|^\s+/g, "$1").replace(/\s+/g,
-  " ")` -- within single or double quotes, if active, the text will be rendered verbatim -- otherwise, will be rendered through the same algorithm used for key names.
+  " ")` -- within single or double quotes, if active, the text will be rendered verbatim -- otherwise, will be rendered according to the same algorithm used for key names.
-* **Values**, if `format.do_not_collapse_values` is active, will only be cleaned of spaces at the beginning and at the end; otherwise will be rendered through the same algorithm used for key names (with the difference that, if `format.preserve_empty_quotes` is set to `1`, empty quotes surrounded by spaces will be preserved).
+* **Values**, if `format.do_not_collapse_values` is active, will only be cleaned of spaces at the beginning and at the end; otherwise will be rendered according to the same algorithm used for key names (with the difference that, if `format.preserve_empty_quotes` is set to `1`, empty quotes surrounded by spaces will be preserved).
 * **Comments**, in multi-line formats, will be rendered according to ECMAScript `comment_string.replace(/(^|\n\r?|\r\n?)[ \t\v\f]*[#;]+/g, "$1")`; elsewhere,